Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

 \subsection{Overview of the main results}

 In this paper, we study the twisted Alexander modules and the twisted Alexander polynomials of both $M$ and a punctured stratified tubular neighborhood $W^*$ of $H$, as defined explicitly in \cref{tube}.
+The motivation behind studying $W^*$ and its relationship with $M$ comes from the fact that, roughly speaking, $W^*$ is constructed by gluing tubular neighborhoods of the different strata of the arrangement and then removing the arrangement, so it is well suited for Mayer-Vietoris type computations.

-In \cref{shomotopytype}, we start by recalling a result from \cite{morse} (\cref{tocho}) involving a space $V_\delta$ which is the boundary of a certain neighborhood of the arrangement $H$ which fibers over a circle.
+In \cref{shomotopytype}, we start by recalling a result from \cite{morse} (\cref{tocho} in this paper) involving a space $V$ which is the boundary of a certain neighborhood of the arrangement $H$ which fibers over a circle.
 This result will be very useful for proving the main result in that section, namely \cref{stratocho}, which relates the topologies of $M$ and $W^*$.

 \begin{restatable*}{theorem}{stratocho} $M$ has the homotopy type of $W^*$ with cells of dimension $\geq n$ attached. \end{restatable*}